FAQ:Recording - Troubleshooting

 If the slider is disabled, check first in Device Toolbar that you are selecting the correct device.
 Audacity should be able to control the recording level of most built-in sound devices subject to the device having appropriate Sound Device Drivers.

-External recording devices such as USB turntables or interfaces may not have an operating system slider, especially on Mac.
+External recording devices such as USB turntables or tapedecks or interfaces may not have an operating system slider, especially on Mac.
 For all cases where there is no system slider, try to adjust the playback level on the recording device itself.